 Step 3.0 The Originator shall check the notification and reachability schedules, but the notification schedules may be checked in different order:

-If the <subscription> resource associated with the modified resource includes a <notificationSchedule> child resource, the Originator shall check the time periods given in the scheduleElement attribute of the <notificationSchedule> child resource.
+If the <subscription> resource associated with the modified resource or if the <crossResourceSubscription> resource includes a <notificationSchedule> child resource, the Originator shall check the time periods given in the scheduleElement attribute of the <notificationSchedule> child resource.

 Also, the Originator shall check the reachability schedule associated with the Receiver by exploring its <schedule> resource.
 If reachability schedules are not present in a Node then that Entity is considered to be always reachable.